Ritumka/Body-check-CLI---a-command-line-interface-app-to-simulate-a-body-check/README.md

-# Garage-CLI
+# Body check-CLI

-A command line interface app to simulate a valet using a parking garage.
+A command line interface app to simulate a body check.

 ## Usage